nlpub/watset-java/README.md

 ### Chinese Whispers

-[Chinese Whispers] is a hard clustering algorithm that resembles the popular children's game.
-This tool offers four different modes of this algorithm that can be set using the `-m` (`--mode`) option:
+[Chinese Whispers] (CW) is a hard clustering algorithm that resembles a popular children's game.
+This tool offers three different variations of this algorithm that can be set using the `-m` (`--mode`) option:

-* `top`: the node selection approach that chooses the label having the highest total edge weight;
+* `top`: the node weighting approach that chooses the label with the highest total edge weight in the neighborhood;
-* `lin`: the `top` mode divided by the node degree (also known as `nolog`);
+* `lin`: the `top` mode divided by the node degree (also known as `nolog` in some references);
 * `log`: the `top` mode divided by the logarithm of the node degree.

 ```bash